 Like any solution to complex problems, it’s not without a few drawbacks.

-- Harder to locate local CSS – if class names are automatically generated, they won’t relate to the code the developer is looking at locally, making it harder to associate where CSS will live (though there different solutions for this)
+If class names are automatically generated, they won’t relate to the code the developer is looking at locally, making it harder to associate where CSS will live (though there are different solutions for this).

 Coupling styles with a UI framework